ropensci/DataPackageR/README.md

   stop("The expected version of MyNewStudy is 1.0.0, but ",packageVersion("MyNewStudy")," is installed!
 Analysis results may differ!")
 ```

-The preprocessData packge also provides `datasetVersion()` to extract the data set version information.
+The DataPackageR packge also provides `datasetVersion()` to extract the data set version information.

 You should also place the data package source directory under `git` version control.
 This allows you to version control your data processing code.